 Our wake up call arrived at 6am.
 Massai style coffee again and fuel for the trip back to Ngorongoro.
 We settled our bar tab and said our goodbyes to the camp staff.
 They made us promise to return one day, hopefully we can fulfill that in the future.

 Lucas fired up the Landcruiser and we left the camp for the last time.
 The radio was a buzz with early morning animal sightings.
 They lead us to a pregnant lioness we had seen the day earlier.
 She causally strolled from the waterhole across the plain.
 Giselle’s did their best to keep their distance.
 It was obvious they were not her focus.

 Black Rhinoceros are critically endangered and brutally poached for their horn.
-Which is used in traditional Chinese and Vietnamese medicine to “cure” many ailments.
-The asking price for horn is now more expensive than the price of gold.
-The real irony being that the Chinese and Vietnamese who use it could save their money and chewing their own finger or toe nails.
+Which is used in traditional Chinese and Vietnamese medicine to “cure” many ailments?
+The asking price for the horn is now more expensive than the price of gold.
+The real irony is that the Chinese and Vietnamese who use it could save their money and chewing their own finger or toenails.
 The horn is made of keratin, the exact same material that makes our nails and hair.
 It has zero medicinal qualities and at best brings about a placebo effect for users.
 Once again human ignorance is causing a loss that can never be replaced.

 Just before we hit the main gate, we came upon a pair of Cheetah, sitting on a hill, surveying their territory.
 We stopped quickly for photos and to say goodbye to the Serengeti’s big cats.
 The morning had featured Lion, Leopard and Cheetah, all the big cats where covered, we were ecstatic.

 We were finally on our way across the dirt track towards Ngorongoro and our last Tanzania destination Acacia Lodge.